 Get the best goodies at the markets in Rotterdam

 One of the best markets to visit in Rotterdam is located at the Binnenrotte, near train station Rotterdam Blaak.
 It is the biggest market in Rotterdam with over 250 stalls.
 Discover local food, imported goods from the port of Rotterdam, furniture, souvenirs, vintage wares and plenty of more.
-This Rotterdam market takes place every Tuesday and Saturday (is often very crowded on Saturday!)
-08:00-17:30.
+This Rotterdam market takes place every Tuesday and Saturday (it is often very crowded on Saturday!)
+08:00-17:00.
 During summer there’s also a Summer Sunday market in Rotterdam at Binnenrotte, though it’s a bit smaller than the regular market.

 Budget tip Rotterdam: If you’re on a low budget, visit the market towards the end of the market day, many traders will sell their fresh goods with a fantastic discount.
 But you have to think smart and be lucky to get them as you’re not alone with this thought.